Search

 The current deployment carries some associated risks:

 • Funds can be stolen if a contract receives a malicious code upgrade.
-There is no delay on upgrades.
+Both regular and emergency upgrades must be approved by both the Security Council and the Foundation.
+There is no delay on regular upgrades.